-We envision a just and equitable world in which no human is subject to persecution, no immigrant faces deportation without legal representation, and everyone enjoys the basic human right of free and safe movement.
+We envision a just and equitable world in which no human is subject to persecution, every immigrant subject to deportation proceedings is represented, and everyone enjoys the basic human right of free and safe movement.

 WHAT WE DO

-We strive to protect their due process rights and ensure that no child appears before an immigration judge and prosecutor without an attorney.
+We strive to protect immigrants’ due process rights and ensure that no one appears before an immigration judge and prosecutor without an attorney.

 WHO WE ARE

 We're a unique collaboration of 15 San Francisco-based legal service organizations with diverse areas of expertise and different social support programs.
 Twelve of the organizations provide direct-services representation to our clients.
-Two of the organizations provide technical assistance, and one organization provides legal lead and coordination services.
-We bring our strengths together to serve this vulnerable population.
+Two of the organizations provide technical assistance, and one organization provides the legal lead and coordination services.
+We combine our strengths to advocate for this vulnerable population.
 We are funded by the San Francisco Mayor's Office of Housing and Community Development.

 WHY WE'RE HERE